ourownstory/neural_prophet/.github/PULL_REQUEST_TEMPLATE.md

-## :man_artist:  Key Changes
+## :man_scientist: Status quo

-- Explain the main changes introduced by this branch for the reviewer.
+- Describe the current implementation that is affected by this pull request.

-## :man_scientist:  Pytest Changes
+## :man_artist:  Key changes

-- Describe whether test data has been updated or new tests have been introduced.
+- Explain the main changes introduced by this pull request for the reviewer.

 ## :male_detective:  Review Checklist